 Tangaza College is a Catholic University College jointly owned by the member religious congregations.
-It has its roots in Catholic Tradition, especially as planted and nourished in East Africa (the AMECEA region) through the missionary endeavors which spanned the late 19th and entire 20th centuries.
-Currently, the college offers undergraduate degrees, masters degree, diploma programmes and a number of certificate programmes in its various institutes.
+It has its roots in Catholic Tradition, especially as planted and nourished in East Africa through the missionary endeavors which spanned the late 19th and entire 20th centuries.
+Currently, the College offers undergraduate degrees, master’s degrees, Diploma programs, and several certificate programs in its various institutes.

 Established in 2005, UNIMAK was granted university status in August 2009.
-Now with more than 1,200, the College seeks to promote the religious, political, social and economic development of the people of Africa through providing a public forum which allows the Church to make widely known, in creative dialogue, Christian convictions about man, woman, family, work, economy, society, politics, international life and the environment.
-The university is a member of the Association of African Universities (AAU).
+Now, with more than 1,200 students, the College seeks to promote the religious, political, social, and economic development of the people of Africa.
+By providing a public forum that allows the Church to make widely known, in creative dialogue, Christian convictions about man, woman, family, work, economy, society, politics, international life, and the environment.

 The Uganda Martyrs University (UMU) is a faith-based private university established in 1993, and owned by the Uganda Episcopal Conference.
-UMU received a civil University Charter in 2005 from government, to legitimize its existence and autonomy.
-UMU offers full-time, weekend/part time, and distance-learning courses.
-Students are drawn from a variety of backgrounds and countries like Uganda, the rest of Africa and world-wide.
+UMU received a civil University Charter in 2005 from the government, to legitimize its existence and autonomy.
+UMU offers full-time, weekend/part-time, and distance-learning courses.
+Students are drawn from a variety of backgrounds and countries like Uganda, the rest of Africa, and worldwide.

 The Institut Superieur de Management (ISM) was founded in 1992 as an answer to the educational system crisis.
 It was the first Private Business School in the African french-speaking countries.
-In 2006 ISM was accreditated Excellency Center UEMAO (a prestigious recognitizion in the private education in Africa), it tries to evolve its educational programmes according to the labour market and international environment needs.
+In 2006 ISM was accreditated Excellency Center UEMAO (a prestigious recognition in the private education in Africa), it tries to evolve its educational programs according to the labor market and international environment needs.

-The University of Professional Studies (UPSA) is located in Accra, Ghana and is a public university that provides both academic and business professional education in Ghana.
+The University of Professional Studies of Accra (UPSA) provides both academic and business professional education in Ghana.
 The university is the only public institution with the mandate to offer both academic degrees and provide training for higher professional education in Ghana.
-The school has been awarded international accreditation for its Business programs by the Accreditation Council for Business Schools and Programs (ACBSP).
+The school has been awarded international accreditation for its Business programs.

-The University of Medical Sciences and Technology (UMST) was established in 1995 and its first intake of students was in May 1996.
-It is located in El Riyadh Area (Khartoum State), Square No. 13.
+The University of Medical Sciences and Technology (UMST) was established in 1995 in El Riyadh Area (Khartoum State).
 It aims to develop competent and socially responsible professionals and lifelong learners in an environment that promotes excellence in the academic core processes of teaching, learning, and research and community service.

-The University of Rwanda (UR) was established by the Government of Rwanda in 2013.
-It is a singular, multi-campus institution offering a wide range of academic studies.
+The Government of Rwanda established the University of Rwanda (UR) in 2013.
+It is a single, multi-campus institution offering a wide range of academic studies.
 As such, it provides opportunities for students to pursue a variety of programs and to undertake their studies at different locations across the country, both through classes at designated campuses and through access to distance learning.

-The Catholic University of Zimbabwe (CUZ) was opened in August 1999, it provides Holistic education in a christian environment in its teaching, research and service programs to all irrispective of religion, nationality or any other designations.
-The univeristy now has four campuses, Harare, Chinhoyi, Bulawayo and Mutare.
+The Catholic University of Zimbabwe (CUZ) was opened in August 1999.
+It provides Holistic education in a Christian environment in its teaching, research, and service programs to all, irrespective of religion, nationality, or any other designations.
+The university now has four campuses, Harare, Chinhoyi, Bulawayo and Mutare.